latest nhpb_banner 1__compressed

 How to Save Money

-Government programs in Florida can help residents gain new skills, obtain employment, or further their career.
-The state, working closely with local businesses, non-profit organizations, and the federal government Workforce Centers near you will help facilitate a number of free programs for those seeking help.
+Find free job training and placement programs in Florida that help residents gain new skills, obtain employment, or further their career.
+The state, local businesses, non-profit organizations, and the federal government CareerSource near you help people find a job, train for a position or retrain.
+All services are free.
+Get job placement and free training in FL.

 The employment assistance is wide ranging.
-Individuals that have benefited in the past include youth, senior citizens, retirees, immigrants, Spanish speakers, Latinos, and the long term unemployed.
-An extensive number of free services are made available to those who need help in Florida.
+Individuals that can get help include youth, senior citizens, retirees, immigrants, Spanish speakers, Latinos, and the long term unemployed.
+An extensive number of free services are made available to those who need help in Florida, including IT classes, health care training, professional certifications and other training.
+The goal is to help people make money and increase their income.
+Or learn more on organizations for free money.

-Free job center services, Internet access, computers and resources
+Free job center services in FL, Internet access, computers and resources

 Additional services available can let people search for local regional and national postings on the Employ Florida Marketplace.
 So if you are looking for open positions in your local town, somewhere else in the state, or if you are even open to relocating, the centers can help address this need.